Launch Date – 2029

 Answers to these questions lie in the Cosmic Microwave Background (CMB), the remnant background radiation left over from the Big Bang, which is remarkably uniform over the entire sky, at an effective temperature of 2.7 degrees Kelvin.
 The CMB, smooth as it is, nevertheless contains tiny fluctuations in its temperature, on the level of one part in 100,000.
 From these fluctuations grew the structures in the Universe that we see today, and with a careful measurement of the properties of these fluctuations, much can be learned about the history and content of the Universe.

-+ Learn more about the WMAP Mission
++ Learn more at the WMAP Mission Website